ewoutvandenberg/Quantum-phase-estimation/README.md

 3. On Mac and Linux run the experiment and redirect the output to file:
      `./run_experiment_hybrid <index>  > ./cache/experiment_hybrid_<index>.dat`
-   where <index> is the experiment index needed by the figure generation script.
+   where `<index>` is the experiment index needed by the figure generation script.

 4. Once all data files have been generated, run the figure generation script.

-For missing 'cache/experiment_transition_<index>.dat' file, compile the executable using `make run_experiment_transition`, and run it with output redirected to 'cache/experiment_transition_<index>.dat'.
+For missing `cache/experiment_transition_<index>.dat` files, compile the executable using `make run_experiment_transition`, and run it with output redirected to `cache/experiment_transition_<index>.dat`.
 This part of the code, as well as the generation of the test problems could be improved.
 We decided to leave the code as-is to avoid introducing errors or inconsistencies with the data that was already generated.

 Some verification of the code or equations is provided by the verify* scripts.
-The verify_clib_fourier.py script first calls make to compile verify_clib_fourier.c and then runs this code for comparison with the python implementation of the Fourier representation in bpe.py.
+The `verify_clib_fourier.py` script first calls make to compile `verify_clib_fourier.c` and then runs this code for comparison with the python implementation of the Fourier representation in `bpe.py`.

-The 'compress.py' script truncates data files for problems in the 200 and 300 ranges, since only data from the last several iterations is actually used (aside from two specific problem instances used for plotting).
+The `compress.py` script truncates data files for problems in the 200 and 300 ranges, since only data from the last several iterations is actually used (aside from two specific problem instances used for plotting).
 We added this script to reduce the file size for these problems and make it easier to check out the repository.
-When locally regenerating the data it can optionally be truncated by running the 'compress.py' script.
+When locally regenerating the data it can optionally be truncated by running the `compress.py` script.